Offline Navigation + LoRa Communication

 Navigation

-Offline mapping is a first-class workflow, not an afterthought.
+Offline mapping is a first-class workflow.

 Offline OSM map view